Nasdaq and Tel Aviv team up to support Israeli growth firms

 "For the first time we can offer Israeli companies a real solution to challenges in their growth and give them a real alternative to an exit, so that they will continue to operate as independent companies with significant operations in Israel," he said.

-TASE, which is in the process of demutualising, also said it had agreed to deploy Nasdaq's Genium INET technology for trading in equities, derivatives, bonds, fixed income and commodities.
+TASE, which is in the process of demutualizing, also said it had agreed to deploy Nasdaq's Genium INET technology for trading in equities, derivatives, bonds, fixed income and commodities.

 This will support its efforts to attract capital both domestically and internationally, the exchanges said.